newrelic/newrelic-quickstarts/CONTRIBUTING.md

 #### Schema Validation

-One of the required checks is ensuring that submitted Quick starts and their components are valid.
+One of the required checks is ensuring that submitted quickstarts and their components are valid.
 To be valid, a configuration file needs to have all required fields filled out, with all fields having appropriate values.
 The schemas for those checks live in [utils/schemas](./utils/schemas).

 #### Icon and Logo Validation